latex-lsp/texlab/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make on the issue tracker with the owners of this repository before making a change.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.